cecolby11/msds-434-project/README.md

 Sophisticated dashboards and predictions with machine learning are widely available on the web.
 These solutions help organizations respond to Covid-19 by examining trends such as cases by county or country, or by providing targeted solutions such as special event planning.

 The university would also benefit from deploy its own targeted solutions and models with internal data sources in order to better support its response to constantly evolving conditions.
 For example, understanding the impact of seasonal trends throughout the academic year such as the effect on case counts of beginning a new school year or returning from holiday breaks is critical in order to inform policy decisions around testing, masking, and remote learning.
-Furthermore the university needs the ability to examine these trends across university-specific groups such as undergraduate students, graduate students, faculty, and staff.
+Furthermore, the university needs the ability to examine these trends across university-specific groups such as undergraduate students, graduate students, faculty, and staff.

 The university's Covid-19 dashboard reports on descriptive weekly statistics such as case counts, however as the pandemic continues to evolve and the organization accumulates more historical Covid-19 data it becomes imperative to incorporate predictive solutions into its response.